- Safety & Security

-8. Reviews the elements of consent (a student is not capable of consenting to sexual contact with a staff member), as well as behavior that constitutes sexual abuse; and
+8. Reviews the elements of consent (a student is not capable of consenting to sexual contact with a faculty or staff member), as well as behavior that constitutes sexual abuse.

 9. Reviews cases of sexual abuse and the opportunities and responsibilities of bystanders.